Domestic violence charges

 What you can do next and how LawConnect can help

-If you've been charged with a domestic violence offence, consider these steps:
+People who have been charged with a domestic violence offence often consider a range of steps.

-1. Seek immediate legal advice from a licensed lawyer
+1. People who have been charged often obtain legal advice from a licensed lawyer.

-2. Review and ensure you understand all bail conditions imposed by police or court
+2. People often review the bail conditions imposed by police or a court.

-3. Gather information about the circumstances of the incident and any evidence supporting your account
+3. People often note information about the circumstances of the incident and any evidence relating to their account.

-4. Document any injuries, messages, or other relevant details
+4. People often keep a record of any injuries, messages, or other relevant details.

-5. Consider whether counselling or support services may help your situation
+5. People sometimes consider whether counselling or support services may be relevant to their circumstances.

-6. Attend all court dates on time and comply fully with any orders
+6. People generally attend court dates and comply with any orders made.

-7. If an apprehended violence order is in place, make sure you understand its exact terms
+7. Where an apprehended violence order is in place, people often familiarise themselves with its exact terms.

-8. Keep records of any expenses related to legal costs or compliance efforts
+8. People often retain records of any expenses related to legal costs or compliance efforts.

 How LawConnect can help